The Apple Dumpling Gang (film): Plot

-At the same time, Amos and Theodore attempt to steal the Bradleys' gold from the local bank and escape to Mexico.
-The Hashknife Outfit proves unsuccessful when they try to enter the skylight and wrap themselves up in their rope used for rappelling down.
+At the same time, Amos and Theodore attempt to steal the nugget from the local bank and escape to Mexico, but are unsuccessful.
 McCoy finds them guilty of attempted robbery and sentences them to hang to scare them out of town.
-The two men flee to their hideout.
+They flee to their hideout.

 The Stillwell Gang enters town and plans to steal the nugget.
-Frank impersonates a priest to gain more information about the transportation of the gold from Colonel T.R.
-Clydesdale (David Wayne).
-Frank is able to coerce Colonel Clydesdale into disclosing the time and place the nugget will be moved.
-The children, who have grown attached to Donovan and Dusty, go to Theodore and Amos and give them permission to steal the gold.
-If the gold goes missing, Whintle will have no more desire for the children and will return custody.
+Stillwell impersonates a priest to gain more information about the transportation of the nugget from Colonel T.R.
+Clydesdale, whom he coerces into disclosing the time and place the nugget will be moved.
+The children, who have grown attached to Donovan and Dusty, go to Amos and Theodore and give them permission to steal the nugget.
+If it goes missing, Wintle will have no more desire for the children and will return custody.
 The next day, the Stillwell Gang enters the bank and takes the nugget.
-Simultaneously, the kids help the Hashknife Outfit rob the bank.
-Amos and Theodore are recognized by Frank and are almost killed.
-They are saved when one of the Stillwell Gang starts a shootout with the lawmen and distracts Frank.
-Frank decides to leave the gold and escape, taking Celia as a hostage.
-Donovan saves her from Stillwell with the help of Dusty and they realize their love for one another and embrace.
-Amos and Theodore retreat to the bank's safe to escape gunfire.
-Their dynamite is shot by one of the townsfolk, obliterating the bank and the gold nugget gets blown into many smaller nuggets.
-Whintle renounces his guardianship and leaves town.
-Stillwell’s bounty is awarded to Donovan, giving him enough money for his casino in New Orleans.
-He instead buys a ranch for himself, Dusty, and the Bradley children.
-While on their way to the ranch, a reformed Amos and Theodore catch up with the newfound family asking for work as farmhands, to which Donovan agrees.
+Simultaneously, the children help Amos and Theodore rob the bank.
+They are recognized by Stillwell and almost killed.
+They are saved when one of the Stillwell Gang members starts a shootout with the lawmen and distracts Stillwell.
+He decides to leave the nugget and escape, taking Celia as a hostage.
+Donovan saves her with help from Dusty and they realize their love for each other.
+Amos and Theodore retreat to the bank's safe to escape from gunfire.
+Their dynamite is shot by one of the townspeople, obliterating the bank, and the nugget gets blown into many smaller nuggets.

+Wintle renounces his guardianship and leaves town.
+Stillwell's bounty is awarded to Donovan, giving him enough money for his casino in New Orleans.
+He buys a ranch for himself, Dusty, and the children instead.
+On their way to the ranch, a reformed Amos and Theodore catch up with the newfound family asking for work as farmhands, to which Donovan agrees.